Review: The Met Hotel Thessaloniki

 The bathroom of the Superior Room

 To the left of the entrance was the bathroom, which had both a shower and tub.
-The decor kind of reminded me of that found in Hyatt Place hotels.
+The decor kind of reminded me of that found at the Hyatt Place LAX.

 The bathroom was spotless and included Olivia bath products, a comb, and loofah.
 I would have been perfectly happy had they moved me to another room exactly like it.